Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Obtaining the Grain-Boundary Diffusion Product

 \section{Obtaining the Grain-Boundary Diffusion Product}

-To investigate strontium cation diffusion along the space-charge layers at a grain boundary, we consider a two-dimensional cell consisting of two $\ch{SrTiO3}$ grains, sandwiching the grain-boundary core.
-Cations may diffuse into the cell from an infinite source on one side normal to the grain boundary, as shown in Fig. \ref{fig:2D_simulation_cell_schematic_plus_data}~(a).
+To investigate the diffusion of Sr tracer cations along the space-charge layers at a grain boundary, we consider a two-dimensional cell consisting of two $\ch{SrTiO3}$ grains, sandwiching a grain-boundary core of finite width.
+Cations may diffuse into the cell from a constant source on one side normal to the grain boundary, as shown in Fig.~\ref{fig:2D_simulation_cell_schematic_plus_data}(a).

-The simulation is executed in three steps.
-First, bulk concentrations of defects in thermodynamic equilibrium are calculated (Sec.~\ref{sec:Defect_model_SrTiO3_bulk_defects}).
-Then, the local electrostatic potential (and local defect concentrations) are obtained by solving Poisson's equation (Sec.~\ref{sec:associates_in_grain_boundary_simulation}).
-Third, the diffusion equation,